lee0c/lee0c.github.io/_posts/2025/2025-12-02-stationery-exchange.md

 because of international shipping prices, participants will opt in to broad location categories that they are able to ship to (US, EU, and rest of world).
 You are encouraged to provide more detail about your shipping abilities in a free text field following the opt-in question - if you'd like to check where you are unable to send mail to, try [postcrossing's postal monitor](https://www.postcrossing.com/postal-monitor){:target="_blank"}.
 I will do my absolute best to accommodate shipping restrictions and needs.
 If you are unable to be matched with a gifter and/or a giftee I will reach out.

+**CAVEAT:** this can only occur if we get enough people. 'enough' is rather unquantifiable here, as it depends on the shipping needs of the recipients.
+As long as gift assignments are possible, we will get this off the ground!

 ### timeline

 this is **tentative** at current.
 Stay tuned for more surety once a poll closes.